- Print

 Multi Language Support

-By default, the PDF format includes 7-bit ASCII characters only.
-Multi language support must be activated for supporting and embedding additional characters and fonts.
+By default, the PDF format includes a 7-bit ASCII characters only.
+Multi-language support must be activated to support and embed additional characters and fonts.

 Embed Fonts